 remains my absolute favorite upper on the market.
 I wish every shoe had the same design.
 It’s a seamless upper that is flexible, durable, and breathable.
 It may fit tight around your foot, but it’s not restrictive.
 It fits tight around your foot the same way a sock fits tight around your foot.
 A sock still allows your foot to naturally move and bend while providing extra comfort, support, and cushioning for your foot.
 Well, that’s what the Flyknit upper does as well.

-The Dynamic Flywire lacing system allows you to tighten things up a bit, but chance are you’ll be satisfied with the fit once your put them on.
+The Dynamic Flywire lacing system allows you to tighten things up a bit, but the chance is you’ll be satisfied with the fit once you put them on.
 My only complaint is that the Nike logo is still a screen print and isn’t sewn right into the upper.
 I’m not sure if Nike will ever make they change, but if they do, they’ll have a flawless upper on their hands.
 Until then, it’s still perfect.